Stonelinks/stonelinks.github.io/contents/posts/laser-altimeter-integration.md

 tags: airplane, drones
 ---

-As some of you may know, I have left Tokyo and the world of industrial robotics and am now in the midst of immirsing myself in the world of drones in San Francisco.
+As some of you may know, I have left Tokyo and the world of industrial robotics and am now in the midst of immersing myself in the world of drones in San Francisco.
 Its a very exciting time in my life!
 Among other things, I did some research into the different drone platforms out there.

-As a sample excercise, I took an in-depth look at how I'd go about integrating a laser altimeter on to the 3DR Pixhawk.
+As a sample exercise, I took an in-depth look at how I'd go about integrating a laser altimeter on to the 3DR Pixhawk.

-##Step 0: Source a sensor
+## Step 0: Source a sensor

 All signs of googling point to the [SF02/F laser altimeter](http://www.lightware.co.za/shop/en/lrf-modules/7-sf02f.html) as the quickest option to get something working.